diego-mercadoc/NBA/README.md

 A Python-based NBA data scraper and prediction system that collects game data and generates betting insights using ensemble machine learning models.

+## Recent Updates

+**Recent Update (2025-02-06):**
+- The moneyline confidence formatting in the predictions was fixed so that probabilities now display correctly (e.g. "38.6% confidence" instead of "3861.9% confidence").
+- In addition, the feature preparation was updated so that for future games the missing rolling statistics are filled using historical averages loaded from nba_games_all.csv.
+This ensures that key features such as rolling points and totals are not left as zero or NaN.
+- Added monkey-patch in model_tuner.py to handle missing __sklearn_tags__ attribute in XGBClassifier for compatibility with scikit-learn's clone() function.

 ## Model Performance

 Latest model metrics (as of January 26, 2025):